ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 1. Provide the unique resource name or identifier required to instantiate a new session with the hardware using the device driver (i.e. the instrument's alias shown in the NI MAX software).
 1. Provide the unique `InstrumentTypeId` you have defined for your custom instrument within the concrete custom instrument factory class implementing the `ICustomInstrumentFactory` interface (from the [2.
 Create a Custom Instrument Factory Class](#2-create-a-custom-instrument-factory-class) step above).
 1. Ensure `Custom Instrument` is selected for the `Instrument Type` field.
-1. Create channel group and populate channel names as per the instrument hardware constraints mentioned above.
+1. Create a channel group and populate channel names according to the instrument hardware constraints mentioned above.
 1. Update the Connections table to map the instrument channels to the appropriate pins and sites.

 ![Pinmap](../images/CustomInstrument/PinmapEditor.png)